noir-lang/noir/yellow-paper/docs/private-message-delivery/send-note-guidelines.md

 ## Pseudocode

-The following pseudocode covers how to provably send a note to a recipient, given an `encryption_type` (incoming, outgoing, or internal incoming).
+The following pseudocode covers how to provably send a note to a recipient, given an `encryption_type` <!-- I think this should be `private_message_type`.
+Selecting the kind of key is separate from selecting an encryption scheme --> (incoming, outgoing, or internal incoming).
 Should the registry support [multiple entries for a given recipient](./registry.md#multiple-recipients-per-address), this method must execute a batched call per each entry recovered from the registry.

 ```
 fn provably_send_note(recipient, note, encryption_type)